 |Veriff||Trafi, Blair, Wunderflats||Video-assisted ID verification tools, biometrics, assisted image capture|

 What Does BioCatch Offer?

 Formed in 2011, BioCatch helps its users to catch criminals using behavioral and biometric analysis.
-To do this, it offers three modules: User/Criminal Behavior Profiling, Malware & RAT Detection, and Robotic Detection.
+To do this, it offers four modules: the BioCatch Rule Manager, Analyst Station, Case Manager and Policy Manager.
 With 2,000 parameters analyzed by its behavior analytics, BioCatch is particularly useful to customers who are looking to catch criminals using advanced emulators.

 BioCatch works by creating a unique profile for each user based on about 20 unique signals that they provide, which the tool is able to use to spot whether someone is a potential criminal or not.
 These signals include how a customer uses their device, as well as the kinds of actions they take on the site.

 BioCatch is stackable with other modules that handle KYC, IDV and other fraud prevention and detection products, meaning that if BioCatch doesn’t have everything you’re looking for, you can combine it with other tools for greater defense.
 Customers also vouch for its frictionless approach to authentication, making biometric verification an additional qualifier rather than requiring it from every customer.